 Anything else I should know?

 Actually, there is.
 There are tons of cool events happening throughout the season including Firework Fridays, Pups in the Park, Marvel Theme Day, Star Wars Theme Day, Scout Days, and so many more.
-Check out the schedule here and find out more information about Theme Days here.
+Check out the schedule here.

 A Nationals game with the kids sounds like so much fun!
 Where do I get tickets?